Emotion vs Styled Components

 Understanding the Features of Styled Components

-Styled-components is one of the most popular CSS-in-JS libraries which focuses on enhancing the developers' experience and providing unique ways to style your components.
-One significant feature is the ability to use props in your component styles, allowing for dynamic changes in rendered tags without the need to call any JavaScript logic operations.
+Styled-components is one of the most popular CSS-in-JS libraries.
+It focuses the developer experience and providing unique ways to style your components.
+One significant feature is the ability to use props in your component styles, allowing for dynamic changes in rendered tags without having to call any JavaScript logic operations.
 This feature provides a high level of component reusability.

 In terms of syntax, styled-components favor a more traditional CSS-like styling syntax.
 Here's a simple example: